anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 Pledge and Registrar with a stateless or stateful DTLS Circuit proxy which is called the constrained Join Proxy.
-The Join Proxy is a mesh neighbor of the Pledge and can relay a DTLS session originating from a Pledge with only link-local addresses to a Registrar which is not a mesh neighbor of the Pledge.
+The Join Proxy is a mesh neighbor of the Pledge and can relay a DTLS session originating from a Pledge with only link-local addresses to a Registrar that is not a mesh neighbor of the Pledge.

 Like the BRSKI Circuit proxy, this Join Proxy eliminates the need of